DarkFoxGnS/DBHost/README.md

 After "Waiting for connections..." is displayed, you can connect to the website, by typing "localhost" into the browser.

 From this point you have a set of users, into which you can log into, each of them have access to sets of commands, that their access level allows.
-Example users and their passwords (username : password):
+Example users and their passwords (username : password) separated by ',':

   admin : admin,
   Skylar : Boss,